Hollywood Mobile Grooming Expands with New Brick-and-Mortar Store in Downtown Burbank

 Hollywood Mobile Grooming launches its first store in downtown Burbank, bringing top-tier grooming services and exclusive pet products to a convenient location.

 LOS ANGELES, Aug.
-27, 2024 /PRNewswire-PRWeb/ -- Hollywood Mobile Grooming, Los Angeles' premier mobile pet grooming service, is proud to announce the opening of its first brick-and-mortar store in the lively heart of downtown Burbank.
-Renowned for its fleet of 11 luxury mobile grooming vans, Hollywood Mobile Grooming is now oHering its top-tier services and exclusive pet products at a convenient physical location.
+29, 2024 /PRNewswire-PRWeb/ -- Hollywood Mobile Grooming, Los Angeles' premier mobile pet grooming service, is proud to announce the opening of its first brick-and-mortar store in the lively heart of downtown Burbank.
+Renowned for its fleet of 11 luxury mobile grooming vans, Hollywood Mobile Grooming is now offering its top-tier services and exclusive pet products at a convenient physical location.

 At the Burbank location, Hollywood Mobile Grooming continues to provide the exceptional grooming services that have earned it the title of Los Angeles' number one mobile grooming service.
 In addition to grooming, the store features a carefully curated selection of unique pet products, from premium grooming tools to luxurious pet accessories.